italiangrid/pkg.voms-admin-server/rpm/README.md

 - `italiangrid/pkg.voms-admin-server:centos6`
 - `italiangrid/pkg.voms-admin-server:centos7`

 These images depend on the `italiangrid/build-centos6` and `italiangrid/build-centos7` common images.

+`push-images.sh` pushes the images to a private Docker registry whose host must be defined with the `DOCKER_REGISTRY_HOST` environment variable.

 ## Parameters